Squirrelcoding/Anti-Rick-Roll-Chrome-Extension/README.md

 ## Whats different?
 Well, you see: You can add and remove blocked URL's!
 Many other of the rick rolls **dont** support adding and removing blocked URLS!
 You can even see them within the extension page too!

+# **Privacy Notice!**
+This extension collects tab data (such as the tab that you are on) in order to check that its a rick roll URL!
+By using this extension, you know that your tab data is being used!

 # Q & A

 ### Whats up with the errors when I open up the console?